m10x/midi2key-ng/README.md

 ## About

 Map Buttons, Knobs and Sliders of your Midi Controller to Different Functions.
 With GUI.
-Developed for Linux (x11) and a Behringer X Touch Mini, but most features are also working on Windows/MacOS and with other Midi Controllers.
-Wayland support is in progress.
+Developed for Linux (x11 & wayland) and a Behringer X Touch Mini, but most features are also working on Windows/MacOS and with other Midi Controllers.

 ## Features
 Give your midicontroller the ability to:
 - emulate key presses or combos
+  - wayland: use e.g. ydotool console command
 - write text
+  - wayland: use e.g. ydotool console command
 - run console commands
 - control your audio (currently only for linux)
   - mute/unmute/toggle your input/output devices or even specific applications